aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 ### Specific Enthalpy & Specific Volume

 Consider the adiabatic saturation of humid air with water.
-The amount of water is the difference of humidity between the outlet and the inlet gaseous phases.
+The amount of water required is the difference of humidity between the saturation and the inlet gaseous phases.
 The amount of dry gas is unchanged.
 That is all about material balances.
-Taking water at the outlet temperature as reference for enthalpy, the enthalpies per mass of dry air, or *specific enthalpy*, of the three streams are:
+Taking water at the saturation temperature as reference for enthalpy, the enthalpies per mass of dry air, or *specific enthalpy*, of the three streams are:

 $$
 h = c_{dry}\ (T - T_{sat}) + H\ (c_{vap}\ (T - T_{sat}) + \lambda_{sat})